Generic name: AZACITIDINE 100mg

 The VIDAZA vial is single-dose and does not contain any preservatives.
-Unused portions of each vial should be discarded properly [see How Supplied/Storage and Handling (16)].
+Discard unused portions of each vial properly [see How Supplied/Storage and Handling (16)].
 Do not save any unused portions for later administration.

 Instructions for Subcutaneous Administration

 Reconstitute VIDAZA aseptically with 4 mL sterile water for injection.
 Inject the diluent slowly into the vial.
 Vigorously shake or roll the vial until a uniform suspension is achieved.
 The suspension will be cloudy.
 The resulting suspension will contain azacitidine 25 mg/mL.
 Do not filter the suspension after reconstitution.
 Doing so could remove the active substance.

 Preparation for Delayed Subcutaneous Administration: The reconstituted product may be kept in the vial or drawn into a syringe.
 For doses requiring more than 1 vial, divide the dose equally between the syringes (e.g., dose 150 mg = 6 mL, 2 syringes with 3 mL in each syringe) and inject into two separate sites.
 Due to retention in the vial and needle, it may not be feasible to withdraw all of the suspension from the vial.
 The product must be refrigerated immediately.
 When VIDAZA is reconstituted using water for injection that has not been refrigerated, the reconstituted product may be held under refrigerated conditions (2ºC - 8ºC, 36ºF - 46ºF) for up to 8 hours.
 When VIDAZA is reconstituted using refrigerated (2ºC - 8ºC, 36ºF - 46ºF) water for injection, the reconstituted product may be stored under refrigerated conditions (2ºC - 8ºC, 36ºF - 46ºF) for up to 22 hours.
 After removal from refrigerated conditions, the suspension may be allowed to equilibrate to room temperature for up to 30 minutes prior to administration.

 To provide a homogeneous suspension, the contents of the dosing syringe must be re-suspended immediately prior to administration.
 To re-suspend, vigorously roll the syringe between the palms until a uniform, cloudy suspension is achieved.

 VIDAZA suspension is administered subcutaneously.
 Doses greater than 4 mL should be divided equally into 2 syringes and injected into 2 separate sites.
 Rotate sites for each injection (thigh, abdomen, or upper arm).
 New injections should be given at least one inch from an old site and never into areas where the site is tender, bruised, red, or hard.